The LPP is necessary because the project:

 Most southern Utah residents currently depend on a single water source of variable quality and quantity – the Virgin River basin.
-The LPP diversifies the region’s water sources and builds more resiliency and reliability into the region’s water system.
+The LPP diversifies the region’s water sources, delivering one of the state’s most reliable water supplies, the Colorado River, to southern Utah.

 LPP is necessary to meet current and projected water demands in Washington and Kane counties while maximizing the use of existing available water supplies.
 Population growth projections show that water demand will exceed local supplies, resulting in shortages if additional water sources aren’t secured.

 Adds resiliency and reliability to the water delivery system